Introduction

 Findings from this community engagement project will inform Council about residents’ views on glass recycling services, including:

-- Community understanding of glass bin recycling services
+- Current use of recycling services

 - Likelihood of using a separate glass recycling bin